marcus-at-localhost/docs/en/developer-guide/module-creating.md

 All client files save in two main folders - `templates`, where are all module templates files, and `src`, that contain logic that will be work on client side.

-For fronted used Backbone.js library.
+For frontend used Backbone.js library.
 You can explore it in detail by following the next link to the documentation: https://backbonejs.org.

 Basically, the frontend uses the view.
 Every page is rendered by multiple view objects.
 Every views can have their child views as child can have their own views.
 When view is rendered it has all HTML of his child views.